smart-data-models/dataModel.Transportation/EVChargingStation/doc/spec_IT.md

         model: http://schema.org/Text
         type: Property
     alternateName:
-      description: 'An alternative name for this item'
+      description: An alternative name for this item
       type: string
       x-ngsi:
         type: Property
     amountCollected:
-      description: 'Amount collected towards the service corresponding to this observation.'
+      description: Amount collected towards the service corresponding to this observation
       type: number
       x-ngsi:
         type: Property
     amperage:
-      description: 'The total amperage offered by the charging station.'
+      description: The total amperage offered by the charging station.
       minimum: 0
       type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
-        units: 'Ampers (A)'
+        units: Ampers (A)
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     availableCapacity:
-      description: 'The number of vehicles which currently can be charged.
-It must lower or equal than `capacity`.'
+      description: The number of vehicles which currently can be charged.
+It must lower or equal than `capacity`
       minimum: 0
-      type: integer
+      type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     capacity:
       description: 'The total number of vehicles which can be charged at the same time.
 The total number of sockets can be higher. '
       minimum: 1
-      type: integer
+      type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property